 Chicago Visa Checklist

 You’ve gone through all the steps.
-Now it’s time to triple check everything before mailing your application.
+Now it’s time to triple check everything before applying for your visa.

 Make sure to double check everything with the official Chicago Consulate website.
 Small changes can be made to the requirements, and it’s important to get the information straight from the source before sending anything.